Skip to content

 You can also configure whether to display data based on thousand separators and scientific notation.

-For specific configuration operations, refer to Units.
+For specific configuration steps, refer to Units.

 Legend